-From a capital budgeting perspective, discounted payback period formula is much better method than simple payback period.
+From a capital budgeting perspective, this method is a much better method than a simple payback period.

-- The first part is “a year before the discounted payback period occurs”.
-This is important because by taking the prior year we can get the integer.
+- The first part is “a year before the period occurs.”
+This is important because by taking the prior year, we can get the integer.

 First, we will find out the present value of the cash flow.